Beach-Going & Swimming

 Beach parking lots fill up very quickly on summer weekends and holidays.
 A pilot program is introduced and information can be found at our Beach Parking Page.
 Several lots including Lake View, Dunbar, Kemil, Porter and Portage Lakefront and Riverwalk fill up as early as mid-morning.
 It's best to arrive early or wait until late afternoon when parking spots become available as visitors depart.
 West Beach's lot holds nearly 642 cars and rarely fills up except on holiday weekends.

 All parking lots are located close to the beaches.
-Kemil Beach parking is located one-quarter mile away from the lake while Portage Lakefront and Riverwalk, Central Avenue and West Beach parking are one-eighth mile from the water's edge.
+West Beach and Kemil Beach parking is located one-quarter mile away from the lake while Portage Lakefront and Riverwalk and Central Avenue parking is one-eighth mile from the water's edge.
+Mount Baldy's beach is 0.75 miles to the beach.
 Wheelchair accessible parking lots with views of Lake Michigan include West Beach, Portage Lakefront and Riverwalk Beach, Porter Beach, Lake View Beach, and Central Avenue Beach.

 Prohibited Activities on the Beach